 Except for one other woman who was with a group of male colleagues, I was the only female.
 No one was rude to me – they pretended I wasn’t there.
 The waiters were Carson types (Downton Abbey butler) and stood around with stern, stuffy looks on their faces.
 It was awkward at first and then amusing.
 When the waiter brought the tab, he reminded me that la cuenta (the bill) did not include a tip.
 I reciprocated by not including one either :o).

 Later I found the accommodation on Trip Advisor and wished I’d checked it out in advance.
 Several others had come to the same conclusion – at least about the food.

 The weather in Valparaiso is like San Francisco with early morning fog that usually clears before noon revealing flawless blue skies.
 The days are heavenly in the high 70s with gentle breezes.

 My B&B has great views of the Bay and I’ve noticed 10 to 20 ships in the busy harbor at one time.
 Perched high above the rest of the city, just about every building in Miraflores has a great view.

 The next stop in Chile is Valdivia.
-It’s nine miles from the Ocean and surrounded by the Cau-Cau and Calle-Calle Rivers.
-Valdivia is known as the city of rivers and it’s one of the most historic places in southern Chile.
-It’s 12 hours by bus from Valparaiso.
+It’s nine miles from the Ocean, surrounded by the Cau-Cau and Calle-Calle Rivers.
+Valdivia is known as the city of rivers.
+It’s one of the most historic places in southern Chile and about 12 hours by bus from Valparaiso.